 Why is it important?

-E-A-T is more important for some sites than others.
-If you are an accountant, an IFA, mortgage broker or other financial professional, then E-A-T is especially important.
-Also, if your business is involved in healthcare of any sort, again, the E-A-T guidelines are especially important.
+E-E-A-T is more important for some sites than others.
+If you are an accountant, an IFA, mortgage broker or other financial professional, then E-E-A-T is especially important.
+Also, if your business is involved in healthcare of any sort, again, the E-E-A-T guidelines are especially important.
 Google refers to sites like this as YMYL (Your Money or Your Life).

 The reason for this is that Google does not want to promote sites that offer information from poorly qualified (or unqualified) people when dealing with matters involving money or health as the advice offered could well be wrong and so be detrimental to the searcher.

-If your business is not involved in finance or health, E-A-T is still important but less so.
+If your business is not involved in finance or health, E-E-A-T is still important but less so.

 So let's look at each factor individually.

-Clearly, to write content that demonstrates expertise, you've got to know what you're talking about.
+Clearly, to write content that demonstrates expertise, you've got to know what you're talking about (and have the necessary experience).

 For most financial or health related topics, Google wants to see the qualifications and formal expertise of the author to establish expertise.
 Having an About page which is up-to-date with your qualifications, industry awards you have received, conferences you have spoken at etc, is a good way to establish expertise.

-For content that is not related to money or health, the rules are less stringent.
-The Quality Raters' Guidelines (page 20) say:
+For content that is not related to money or health, the rules are less stringent but still relevant.

 Being particularly knowledgeable about a certain subject is necessary, obviously, but, in Google's terms, you also need to know how to communicate that knowledge is a way that is engaging and appropriate to what the searcher needs.

-Having expertise is a great first step but if, in addition, you are recognised by others in your area of expertise then you gain authority.
+Having expertise and experience are great first steps but if, in addition, you are recognised by others in your area of expertise then you gain authority.
 This recognition comes through your articles/posts/pages being cited by others.
-This may be through
+This may be through:

 - being linked to from authoritative websites which are relevant to your area of expertise